What is tennis elbow?

 Be patient, and stay with your treatment.
 You will probably feel better in a few weeks, but it may take 6 to 12 months for the tendon to heal.
 In some cases, the pain lasts for 2 years or longer.

-If your symptoms don't improve after 6 to 8 weeks of home treatment, your doctor may suggest a shot of steroid medicine.
+If your symptoms don't improve after 6 to 8 weeks of home treatment, your doctor may suggest a shot of corticosteroid.
 This could give you some short-term relief so you can start rehab exercises.
 Surgery is seldom needed for tennis elbow.

 Frequently Asked Questions